 Any advantage a bettor has over the bookmaker or casino on a specific wager.

-An edge is any mathematical advantage you have on a bet.
-In casino games, the house always has the edge (the house edge).
-In sports betting, an edge means you've found a bet where the true probability of winning is higher than what the odds imply.
+An edge is any mathematical advantage you believe you have on a bet.
+In casino games, the house normally has a built-in edge based on the published rules.
+In sports betting, an edge means your estimated true probability is higher than what the odds imply.

-Edge can come from many sources: superior information, better models, exploiting slow-moving lines, taking advantage of promotions, or finding pricing mistakes.
-The key is that your edge must be large enough to overcome the vig.
+Edge can come from many sources: stronger information, better models, slow-moving lines, promotions, or pricing mistakes.
+The key is that your assumed edge must be large enough to overcome the vig, execution risk, limits, and model error.

 A sharp projects a Warriors-Suns total at 228.5 using a team-pace and efficiency model, while Caesars posts the line at 231.5 Under -110.
 The 3-point gap between fair value and market price creates a measurable edge: at -110 the break-even is 52.38%, but the model implies the Under hits closer to 57%.